Modi government expels a Canadian diplomat after Trudeau says India was involved in Sikh's killing

 The movement to establish an independent Sikh homeland, known as Khalistan, has been a target of the Indian government since the 1980s, when a Sikh insurgency emerged that lasted more than a decade.
 It was suppressed by a crackdown in which thousands of people were killed, including prominent Sikh leaders.

 Nijjar was wanted by Indian authorities, who had accused him of ties to terrorism for years and offered a cash reward for information leading to his arrest.
-Nijjar denied any ties to terrorism, and was working with an organization known as Sikhs For Justice to organize an unofficial Sikh diaspora referendum on independence from India at the time of this death.
+Nijjar denied the allegations and was working with an organization known as Sikhs For Justice to organize an unofficial Sikh diaspora referendum on independence from India at the time of his killing.

-Gurpatwant Singh Pannun, a lawyer and spokesperson for Sikhs For Justice, has said Nijjar had been warned by Canadian intelligence officials about being targeted for assassination by “mercenaries” before he was gunned down.
+Gurpatwant Singh Pannun, a lawyer and spokesperson for Sikhs For Justice, has said Nijjar was warned by Canadian intelligence officials about being targeted for assassination by “mercenaries” before he was gunned down.

+Niijar’s son, Baraj Singh Nijjar, said Tuesday that his family and the Sikh community were relieved by the Canadian actions.

+"From day one we kind of had this idea and knowledge that if anything would happen to him, the Indian government would be involved,” he said.
+“It was just a matter of time for when the truth would come out.
+It’s finally coming to the public eyes that the Indian government is involved in this.
+It’s a really serious foreign interference case.”

 “Any involvement of a foreign government in the killing of a Canadian citizen on Canadian soil is an unacceptable violation of our sovereignty,” he said.